nomad-software/tkd/README.md

 ### Libraries

-Tkd requires version **8.6.1** of the Tcl/Tk libraries or greater installed.
+Tkd requires version **8.6** (or greater) of the Tcl/Tk libraries installed.
+A small exception is when creating a self-contained installation on Windows.
+See details below.

 #### Windows